 The short answer to the question is, yes – Cat whiskers will grow back.

-Do cat whiskers fall out? – Yes.
+Yes.
 A cat’s whiskers shed and grow back, just like any other hair follicle.
 By the age of 10, the average feline would have had around 3 new sets.
 Other than general restoration, a cat can lose them from allergies, stress, and illness.
-If you notice excessive shedding in a matter of months, it is important to take them in for a check up.
+If you notice excessive shedding in a matter of months, it is important to take them in for a checkup.
 An average rate of whisker shedding is 4 to 8 a year depending on a cat, and only 2 at a time will shed.